juniorvarsity/ValidityDocker/README.md

 * 64-bit OS installed on the Pi (currenlty using Ubuntu 21.04).
 Recommended to run off an external USB hard drive and not a SD card.
 * Docker installed (https://docs.docker.com/engine/install/).
 Note - Docker is included in Ubuntu 21.04.
 * x11docker installed (https://github.com/mviereck/x11docker#shortest-way-for-first-installation).
+* xclip to copy/paste into/out of the container: `sudo apg-get install xclip`

 ## Usage